So much has changed for Jenna Coleman’s Queen Victoria since we first met her in the ITV drama.

 Also joining the cast are Lily Travers as the Duchess of Monmouth, as well as the actor and comedian John Sessions as Prime Minister John Russell, who was in power for much of this period.

-Nicholas Audsley, David Burnett and Emily Forbes have also been announced for series three – though the details of their characters are still under wraps.
+Nicholas Audsley, David Burnett and Emily Forbes have also been announced for series three.

 How can I watch Victoria series one and two online?